Back to Blog

 11. Total Sales vs. Ad-Attributed Sales

-A healthy advertising strategy should increase organic sales over time, not just subsidize ad-attributed sales.
-If your total sales are growing but the ratio of organic to paid is improving, your advertising is building equity.
-If total sales only grow when you increase ad spend, you have no organic flywheel.
+A healthy advertising strategy should increase organic book sales over time, not just subsidize ad-attributed sales.
+If your total book revenue is growing but the ratio of organic to paid is improving, your advertising is building long-term readership equity.
+If total sales only grow when you increase ad spend, you have no organic flywheel — and your books aren’t getting discovered naturally.

 12. Return Rate

-Return rate is not an advertising metric per se, but it lives in the analytics that advertising sellers should monitor because it directly affects the value of every sale your advertising drives.
+Return rate is not an advertising metric per se, but it lives in the analytics that advertising authors should monitor because it directly affects the value of every sale your advertising drives.
+For books, this typically means Kindle Unlimited borrows that get returned early or print book returns.

-A high return rate means your advertising is acquiring sales that are likely to be reversed.
-Your ACoS looks fine, but a chunk of your “revenue” will disappear.
-If return rates spike after a specific campaign or keyword, that traffic may be creating false expectations your product cannot meet.
+A high return rate means your advertising is acquiring sales (or KU reads) that are likely to be reversed.
+Your ACoS looks fine, but a chunk of your attributed “revenue” will disappear.
+If return rates spike after a specific campaign or keyword, that traffic may be attracting readers whose expectations your book’s cover, blurb, or genre positioning created but the actual content does not meet.

 Building a Dashboard Around These 12 Metrics